thaisratis/CORAZON/README.md

 # CORAZON

+CORAZON tool is find at: https://corazon.integrativebioinformatics.me/

 This repository is just a backup, to see the CORAZON tool original code and run it locally access: https://gitlab.com/integrativebioinformatics/corazon

-All the steps below are also in the gitlab link
+All the steps below are also at the gitlab link.

 ## Requisites